KevinConti/kevinconti/content/blog/softwareideas-daily-blog/index.md

 That post received about 2,000 views, led to roughly 80 free signups, and 8 new customers.
 Not bad!

 Secondly, yesterday was a big day because it was the three month anniversary of Software Ideas.
-That means that the first customers were elligible to renew their subscription.
+That means that the first customers were eligible to renew their subscription.

 Churn has been an ongoing question for Software Ideas.
 How many people will want to renew an ideas newsletter after their first three months?
 How many people will leave?
 As you may know, keeping churn below 10% - and ideally below 5% - is key for a subscription business.
 Anything above that and it's a problem that needs to be solved.